Firad56A/Wine-app/README.md

-I did some analysis on the Wines dataset.
+I did some analysis on the Wines dataset using Jupyter Notebook.